ont-app/vocabulary/README.md

 ```

 If the namespace does not have sufficient metadata to create a
-namespaced keyword, the keyword will be interned in a namespace based on the URI scheme, escaped to conform with proper keyword syntax:
+namespaced keyword, the keyword will be interned as an unqualified
+keyword, escaped to conform with proper keyword syntax:

 ```
 > (voc/keyword-for "http://example.com/my/stuff")
-:http%3A/%2Fexample.com%2Fmy%2Fstuff
+:http:%2F%2Fexample.com%2Fmy%2Fstuff
 >
 ```